This section provides the latest news and initiatives from the AMF and its financial education partners.

 Every year, Financial Education Day brings together more than 90 financial education specialists from financial institutions, regulatory bodies, teaching establishments, and consumer organizations.

-For more information, contact Mme Anne-Bianca Morissette.
+For any questions, contact Mme Anne-Bianca Morissette.